-The Low-bandwidth mode checkbox will only be visible if you are using Google Chrome.
+The Low-bandwidth mode checkbox will only be visible if you are using a browser that supports WebRTC mode..

 User Interface Overview

 After you sign in, Orchid Core VMS will open at the Stage screen.
 This is the main viewing area in Orchid Core VMS and includes access to the Camera Bag, Timeline Bar (if your user permissions allow), and the System Menu.
 Orchid Core VMS automatically resizes itself for different sized screens and resolutions, so you will enjoy the same user interface on many devices like a desktop computer, tablet, mobile phone, etc.